SleepyEngi/NDPTools/Readme.txt

 =========================================================================================================
 Reporting bugs
-You can write a bug report at https://github.com/SleepyEngi/NDPTools/issues/new You can also message me on discord for a more inmediate response, see the contact me section.
+You can write a bug report at https://github.com/SleepyEngi/NDPTools/issues/new You can also message me on discord for a more immediate response, see the contact me section.
 =========================================================================================================
 Contact me
 You can find me on discord as "ndp"
-You can join my discord server at [Doesnt exist] for support and more 3D resources
+You can join my discord server at [Doesn’t exist] for support and more 3D resources
 =========================================================================================================
 Support me
 If you're well off and can spare a dime, donations are very appreciated at https://ko-fi.com/ndpdesigns